 Japan is one of the countries that gets flooded by tourists each year.
 The most extraordinary modes of transportation belong to them.
-It is undeniable these systems show advanced technology, comfort, and convenience to traveling guests and locals.
-Not only are Japan’s buses efficient, or the train operations are on time, but every display of transportation exhibits cleanliness.
+Undeniably, these systems show advanced technology, comfort, and convenience to traveling guests and locals.
+Japan’s buses are efficient and train operations on time, and every transportation display exhibits cleanliness.

 - Not All Trips Need Travel Passes.
-Travel Passes are designed for certain trips like going to multiple areas in Japan.
+Travel Passes are designed for specific trips, like going to multiple areas in Japan.
 Before getting one, check the itinerary or the routes to pass when getting to a location.
 Some tourist destinations or spots are near each other where a pass is not needed.
 Some sites are also just a walking distance away.

 - Passport.
-Travel passes are often intended for the use of tourists where passports may be needed.
-Keep passports safely inside bags just in case.
+Travel passes are often intended for tourists where tickets may be needed.
+Keep keys safely inside bags, just in case.

 Best Japan Pass for Japan Travel 2021

-Traveling for three or more days in and around Tokyo?
+Are you traveling for three or more days in and around Tokyo?
 Getting the Greater Tokyo Pass is the must-have travel pass.
-The Greater Tokyo Pass can be used in any train in private railway companies located in Saitama, Tokyo, Chiba, Kanagawa, Gunma, Ibaraki, and Tochigi.
+The Greater Tokyo Pass can be used on any train in private railway companies in Saitama, Tokyo, Chiba, Kanagawa, Gunma, Ibaraki, and Tochigi.
 Tourists can also visit tourist attractions and sites around the Tokyo area.

 - Where to buy: Greater Tokyo Pass is available at selected Tokyo and Kanagawa Stations.
 These can also be purchased in airports.
-For those who want to use it on the day of purchase, it is recommended to buy it in airports where guests arrived.
+For those who want to use it on the day of purchase, buying it in airports where guests arrive is recommended.

-- Pass Update: Sales for the Greater Tokyo Pass is suspended for the time being.
+- Pass Update: Sales for the Greater Tokyo Pass are suspended for now.
 Check the current updates at greater-tokyo-pass.jp

 - Pass Duration: 3 days from purchase date